 If all this sounds familiar it's because to a large degree it is.
 Former CEO Mark Wilson was a big believer in focussing the business on the areas where it was strong, while his successor Maurice Tulloch put debt reduction front and centre.
-It's perhaps not a surprise, because the challenges facing Aviva haven't really moved on.
+Perhaps the familiarity shouldn't be a surprise.
+Neither really managed to turn Aviva around, and as a result the challenges facing Aviva haven't really moved on.

-Aviva's probably ahead of the game in digitisation, but so far it's not easy to see the benefits - although it may go some way to explaining the group's relatively resilient lockdown performance.
-Automating a larger proportion of the client journey should ultimately deliver cost savings, but we're not yet clear how it can power future growth.
+Aviva's ace in the hole strategically is that it's probably ahead of the game in digitisation.
+So far it's not easy to see the benefits - although it may go some way to explaining the group's relatively resilient lockdown performance.
+However, in time automating a larger proportion of the client journey should deliver cost savings and could improve cross-selling.

-Ultimately Aviva's fundamental problem remains unchanged.
-Despite the efforts of successive CEOs the current set up still feels like a collection of well performing but disparate businesses.
-The ups and downs of the market and the economy will continue to batter the group, and will likely restrict dividend growth.
+Unfortunately Aviva's fundamental problems remain unchanged.
+Despite the efforts of successive CEOs, the current set up still feels like a collection of well performing but disparate businesses.
+The ups and downs of the market and the economy will continue to batter the group.
 Given a relatively healthy capitalisation Aviva looks in pretty good shape to weather the storm, but we find it difficult to be enthusiastic about the long run.